Rab (town): Demographics

+Attractions

 There are many churches in the town.
 The largest is St. Mary the Blessed, which was built in the 13th century.
 The church of St. Justine is now a museum of sacred arts, while the chapel of St. Christopher (dedicated to the patron saint of the island) is nowadays called the Lapidarium.
 The four church bell towers became the symbol of the town and island.
 The oldest dates back to the eleventh century.